Skip to main content

 Collagen Production

 Collagen is a crucial protein that gives your skin its structure and along with its buddy elastin, keeps your skin looking firm and bouncy.
 Production of collagen peaks during deep sleep, and lack of sleep can slow collagen production, resulting in fine lines, wrinkles, and sagging skin over time.
-On the other hand, prioritising sleep and making sure you are getting enough quality shut-eye, can support collagen synthesis, helping to maintain the firmness and youthfulness of your skin.
+On the other hand, prioritising sleep and making sure you are getting enough quality shut-eye, can support the skin to make more collagen, keeping you looking juicy and radiant.

 Sleep and Skin Inflammation

 Inflammatory processes are closely linked to skin conditions such as acne, eczema, and psoriasis.
 Lack of sleep can trigger inflammation in the body, which can worsen existing skin conditions or even lead to the development of new ones.
-A study published in the journal Acta Dermato-Venereologica found that individuals who reported poor sleep quality had a higher likelihood of developing inflammatory skin conditions.
-Quality sleep has been shown to reduce inflammatory markers in the body, leading to a calmer and healthier complexion.
-Adequate sleep helps regulate the body's immune response, preventing excessive inflammation that can manifest as redness, swelling, and irritation on the skin.
+One study found that people who slept poorly were more likely to develop these pesky skin issues.
+But here's the good news: quality sleep can actually calm down inflammation, giving you a healthier, clearer complexion.
+So, if you want to keep redness, swelling, and irritation at bay, take your sleep seriously.

 Hydration and Moisture Balance